-Making a real difference to the fashion industry starts with ourselves.
-By putting a greater value on the clothing we buy will ensure we are purchasing smarter.
+Making a real difference in the fashion industry starts with ourselves.
+Putting a greater value on the clothing we buy will ensure we are purchasing smarter.
 That means not buying for just a single occasion.
 But by building an interchangeable wardrobe promoting well-made garments manufactured from fabrics that have longevity.

 This sustainable method of production and promotion of considered purchasing is evident through the brands in our list.
 Through initiatives like avoiding unnecessary discounts or reinvesting profits back into environmental causes, they are making a difference.

 You might just discover your new favourite menswear brand.

 Paying special attention to everything from their fabrics and factories to the bio-degradable and recyclable packaging they deliver in.
 This is a modern, sustainable menswear brand, top to bottom.

 Form & Thread’s Essential collection is seasonless which allows Form & Thread to take a more considered approach to every piece

 Their factory partners in Portugal align with their passion for outstanding quality menswear without compromising their workers.
 Form & Thread are transparent on all costs.
 That way you know exactly what you are paying removing typical industry markups.